-- As of the date of this Management Proxy Circular, the Board of Directors of Bombardier is composed of 14 directors.
-Detailed information on each of the 13 nominees proposed to be reelected as directors and on the two nominees proposed to be elected as new directors of the Corporation for the current year is found on pages 7 to 13 and 16 to 21 and their respective attendance records at Board and Committee meetings is found on page 13 of this Management Proxy Circular.
-Because Mrs. Janine Bombardier will act as director up to the Meeting, information concerning her appears in the sections of this Circular that pertain to the members of the Board even though she will retire at the close of the Meeting and will not seek reelection as a director. - The Chairman of the Board of Directors is Mr. Laurent Beaudoin.
+- As of the date of this Circular, the Board is composed of 15 directors.
+Detailed information on each of the 14 nominees proposed to be re-elected as directors is found on pages 7 to 13 and 17 to 21 and their respective attendance records at Board and Committee meetings is found on page 13 of this Circular.
+Because Mr. Jean-Pierre Rosso will act as director up to the Meeting, information concerning him appears in the sections of this Circular that pertain to the directors even though he will retire at the close of the Meeting and will not seek re-election as a director, having reached the mandatory retirement age of 72 years old under the Board's retirement policy. - The Chairman of the Board of Directors is Mr. Laurent Beaudoin.